-If you delete the "SameCell" sheet, and do not delete the Workbook_Open code, you will see an error message when you open the workbook.
+NOTE: If you delete the "SameCell" sheet, and do not delete the Workbook_Open code, you will see an error message when you open the workbook.
 That error appears because the code can't find an object that is mentioned in the code (the SameCell sheet).

 To see the steps for setting up data validation with multiple selection, watch this short video tutorial

 With this technique, you can select multiple items from a drop down list, but if you try to edit the cell, you might see a data validation error alert, or find that the VBA code simply added your revised text, to the existing text -- probably not the result that you wanted!